Comedian (character)

-Character background
+Fictional character biography

 Events of Watchmen

 The story of Watchmen starts with the aftermath of Edward Blake's murder in 1985.
 Fellow crimefighter Rorschach, independently investigating the murder, discovers that Blake was in fact the Comedian.
 The main plot of Watchmen initially involves Rorschach's suspicion of a plot to kill costumed heroes ("masks"); his continuing investigation into Blake's murder leads to a much larger, more horrifying secret.
 The Comedian's appearances in Watchmen consist of flashbacks of the other characters.
 He is also mentioned in Under the Hood, the fictional autobiography of Hollis Mason (Nite Owl I) that appears in Watchmen issues 1–3.

 The Comedian was a cigar-chomping, gun-toting vigilante-turned-paramilitary agent.
 When he first became a costumed adventurer in 1939, he dressed in a clown-like costume with a simple domino mask.
 A brutal vigilante, Blake manages to expunge most organized crime from the New York harbor.
 He became the youngest member of The Minutemen, a prominent group of heroes.

-After a photography shoot, he attempts to rape fellow Minuteman Silk Spectre; she escapes only when another Minuteman, Hooded Justice, interrupted the assault and beat Blake, breaking his nose.
-The Comedian was expelled from the group—but Silk Spectre's agent persuaded her not to press charges against him for fear of what it would do to the group's image.
-Blake impregnated Silk Spectre with her daughter and successor, Laurie, during a secret, consensual encounter years later.
+After one particular photography shoot of The Minutemen, Blake attempted to rape his comrade Silk Spectre; she escaped only when another Minuteman, Hooded Justice, interrupted the assault and beat Blake, breaking his nose.
+The Comedian was then expelled from the group—but Silk Spectre's entertainment agent persuaded her not to press charges against him for fear of what it would do to the group's image.
+During a secret and consensual encounter years later, Blake impregnated Silk Spectre with her daughter and successor, Laurie.

 In the 1940s, Blake updated his Comedian uniform, after being stabbed by a small-time hood.
 He adopted a leather outfit that served as light body armor, adorned with short star-and-stripe-themed sleeves and a small happy face button.
 He retained the small domino mask and began carrying a pistol.
 He fought in World War II, becoming a war hero in the Pacific theater.
 It is also implied, but not directly stated, that he murdered Hooded Justice in revenge for the beating he suffered.

 By the late 1960s, Blake had begun working as a covert government operative.
 Hollis Mason, the original Nite Owl, had published his autobiography Under the Hood by this point and in it disclosed the Comedian's sexual assault on Sally Jupiter/Silk Spectre.
 In 1966, he was invited to join the Crimebusters by Captain Metropolis, but he quickly ruined the older hero's hopes of a new team by mocking him, and pointing out that old fashioned crime fighting methods would not save the world from nuclear war.